Skip to content

 }

-If we try to generate the python models that correspond with the previous schema we end up with the following result:
+If we try to generate the python models that correspond with the previous schema we end up with the following models.
+The result is correct because it translate to python what the schema represents, but if we checked the annotations we see that Address is overshadowed

 from dataclasses_avroschema import AvroModel